 To ensure that information security is designed and implemented within the development lifecycle for applications and information systems.

 All Sourcegraph applications and information systems that are business critical and/or process, store, or transmit sensitive data.
 This policy applies to all internal and external engineers and developers of Sourcegraph software and infrastructure.
+This policy applies to all human and/or AI-generated code.

 This policy describes the rules for the acquisition and development of software and systems that shall be applied to developments within the Sourcegraph organization.

 Changes to systems within the development lifecycle shall be controlled by the use of formal change control procedures.
-Change control procedures and requirements are described in the Sourcegraph Operations Security Policy.

 All Sourcegraph software is version controlled and synced between contributors (developers).
 All code is written, tested, and saved in a temporary git branch before being synced to the main branch.